kettanaito/react-advanced-form/docs/architecture/argument-properties.md

 This is the way how all arguments are passed to the custom callback functions.
 Argument properties like `fields` and `form` are always present in whichever callback method is being handled.
 On top of that, additional (or contextual) argument properties are passed to the argument Object as well.

+> **Note:** You may see argument Object properties including all the possible properties in the examples over here.
+That is done solely for demonstrational purposes, you *do not* need to include all argument properties – only the ones you need at the moment.

 ## Benefits
 Adopting this approach grants the following benefits: